What is the coronavirus (COVID-19)?

 - a change to or loss of your normal sense of taste or smell.

-If you have symptoms of coronavirus, stay at home (self-isolate) for 7 days from when your symptoms started.
+If you have symptoms of coronavirus, stay at home (self-isolate) for at least 10 days from when your symptoms started.
 Don’t go to your GP, pharmacy or hospital.
 Use these websites to find out what to do based on your situation.
 If you live in:

 - England use the 111 coronavirus service